scottfr/SystemsBook/09 The Process of Modeling/Process of Modeling.md

 Asking non-modelers to sketch out reference modes is a great technique for several reasons.
 Reference modes are accessible to laypeople, force your interviewees to be concrete, and provide you with very useful and actionable material.
 Really, a reference mode is a projection of an individual's mental model of the system.
 They may be unable (or unwilling) to explain their mental model to you in equations or even words, but they generally will be able to describe how they perceive the world using these reference mode diagrams -- one small slice of their mental model at a time.
 Once you have the diagrams, you can proceed to translate them into model structure and equations.

+~ Exercise

+Draw a reference mode diagram for what you will think will happen to the total human population in the next 100 years.
+Draw additional reference modes for the following scenarios:

+1. Cold fusion is invented in 2050.
+Limitless energy is available for free to everyone.
+2. A plague wipes out 1/2 the human population in 2035.
+Each country is affected equally by the plague.
+3. A process for cheaply converting a drop of oil directly into a kilogram of nutritious and delicious food stuffs is invented in 2030.
+This can replace the need for arable land, but oil become in even greater demand.

+~ End Exercise

+~ Exercise

+You are hired by a paper company to create a model of paper consumption in the next fifty years.
+Draw reference mode diagrams of world paper demand for the most highly likely future scenarios as you see them.
+Consider the adoption of digital technologies and the decline of print media.

+~ End Exercise

 ### Pattern-Oriented Modeling

 Pattern-oriented modeling focuses on identifying key patterns in the system to be modeled.
 For example, we may observe a boom-and-bust pattern in our hamster population that is triggered by unusually warm weather.
 When we develop our model, we formulate relationships and equations that will replicate this boom-and-bust pattern in the simulation.

 Developed to help guide the creation of agent-based models, pattern-oriented modeling is very similar in concept to reference modes and system archetypes.
 Rather than building models around expected dynamic trajectories however, pattern-oriented modeling builds models to recreate patterns.
 Sometimes a pattern may be the same as a reference mode, but especially when dealing with agent based modeling you may not be able to define a pattern in terms of the dynamic trajectory of a reference mode.
 For a good overview of pattern-oriented modeling, see @Grimm:2005ei.

+~ Exercise

+What patterns might you see in the how cities are located?

+~ End Exercise

+~ Exercise

+What patterns might you see in the movement of a carnivore like a wolf?
+In an herbivore like a moose?

+~ End Exercise

+~ Exercise

+What patterns might you see in the movement of a competition between companies in an expanding market?
+In a contracting market?

+~ End Exercise

 ### Group Model Building